iainplimmer/nggridify2/README.md

 5. Allow the ability to sort the columns by clicking the header.

 #### Upcoming Features (In no particular order)
-1. When using deep values, the column sort does not work as intended.
-2. The ability to add an optional width to a column.
-3. The ability to add an optional type column aswell as a format, useful for dates.
+1. The ability to add an optional type column aswell as a format, useful for dates.
-4. Seperate the sort and page pipes into their own pipes.
+2. Seperate the sort and page pipes into their own pipes.
 I don't like how that method isn't totally encapsulated.
-5. When the component first loads, allow the caller to choose the default sorting.
+3. When the component first loads, allow the caller to choose the default sorting.
-6. Styling, should we include this as an option?
+4. Styling, should we include this as an option?

 #### Credits & Thanks

 Thanks to https://github.com/pbrln for implementing retrieval of deep values from objects.

-Thanks to https://github.com/detectivequack for the tidy up ;)
+Thanks to https://github.com/detectivequack for the tidy up and deep sorting fix ;)